jtiai/pygame-colliders/docs/source/collider-types.rst

     concave_poly_points = [(3, 3), (5, 3), (5, 4), (4, 4), (4, 5), (5, 5), (5, 6), (3, 6)]
     concave_collider = create_collider(collider_points)

-Using the colliders is easy.
-Just create a collider like instructed above and then test if two colliders do collide against each other:
+Testing collisions is as simple as creating colliders.
+Once you do have colliders created like instructed on the above then just test if two colliders do collide against each other like the following:

 .. code-block:: python